 The office and education block called the Widerström Building is located at the junction of Solnavägen and Tomtebodavägen at the Solna Campus.
 With its strategic position, the building constitutes a part of Campus Solna's northern entrance.

-The Widerström Building is intended to provide better facilities for the university's work with public health and other disciplines.
+The Widerström Building provide better facilities for the university's work with public health and other disciplines.
 It is also a key component of the joint Stockholm Life project as a world-leading life-science area and goes part way to realising the vision of an internationally renowned centre that brings together leading research, healthcare and business.

 The building was completed in December 2012.
 In January 2013,the Department of Learning, Informatics, Management and Ethics (LIME), the Department of Public Health Sciences (PHS) and the Institute for Communicable Disease (SMI) moved in.